danmartinez78/robodog/README.md

 Try a mission: "rotate to the right and take a step back" 🤖

 **New Features**:
-- 🎯 Multi-step sequential execution (PlanningAgent)
+- 🎯 Multi-step sequential execution (PlanningAgent enabled by default)
 - 📊 Real-time performance metrics in web UI
-- 📹 Live camera feed integration
+- 📹 Live camera feed with BEST_EFFORT QoS (working!)
 - ⏱️ Detailed timing instrumentation
+- 🎨 Optimized UI layout for laptop screens (camera + diagnostics + terminal fit on one screen)
+- 📝 Collapsible topics list to save vertical space

 ### 📚 For More Control